About Candace Morehouse

 I do not and would never recommend that any client host their web site at Network Solutions.

-The answer is NO – a big no. Terrible customer service, unreliable hosting servers, absurd cancellation policy – trust me, you don’t want any part of that in your life.
+The answer is NO – a big no. Terrible customer service, unreliable hosting servers, absurd cancellation policy – Network Solutions is the typical hosting company you want to avoid to protect yourself.